ec-jrc/eucropmap/README.md

 ### Sentinel-1
- `GEE_S1_compositing.js` : creation of the 10-days VV and VH composite with Google Earth Engine
+ `GEE_S1_compositing.js` : creation of the 10-days VV and VH composite with Google Earth Engine `GEE_S1_polygons_extraction.js` : extraction of 10-days VV, VH and VH/VV time series for the Copernicus polygons (for feature selection)

 ### Post-processing
 `maskeucropmap.py`: masking the EU crop map with the AW30D3, JRC GHSL European Settlement map 2015, JRC Global Water Surface product, Corine Land Cover 2018 and reprojecting to ETRS89-LAEA